Skip to content

 Chapter 3.2.1: Next and Leave

-In the last chapter, we explored walk and while loops and how to create them.
-GLang gives you further control of these loops with the next and leave keywords.
+GLang gives you further control of the walk and while loops with the next and leave keywords.

 next